Villa Romana Del Casale

 (At that time marble was the flooring of choice for Roman emperors, and Villa Romana del Casale only has marble for the floor of the basilica, which suggests that the owner did not belong to imperial Roman society.)

-It’s hard to believe that the mosaics we value so highly now were at the time considered second rate!
+believe that the mosaics we value so highly now were at the time considered

 And you thought the bikini was invented in the 20th century?
 Not quite - it was alive and well in the early 300's AD, and probably long before that.